Tylian/XKit/XKit-Packs.md

 * Don't write "follower train" extensions.
 Don't write extensions that follow/unfollow blogs.
 * Don't write extensions that allow the user the change the source of a post.
 * Don't write extensions that might get you, me, or the user in legal trouble.
+* Don't obfuscate your code.
+Obfuscated extensions will be removed as soon as they are discovered, no matter if they are doing something malicious or not.
 * In short, don't do anything that might be considered "evil" or "jerk"-ish.
 Be nice.

 **Please keep in mind that XKit Packs have a server-side kill switch that disables your extensions.
 Failure to follow the instructions above will result in your extension getting removed from XCloud and all the user's devices, and your XCloud account terminated, without prior notice.**